PBearson/ESP32-PCB-With-ESP-PROG-Demo/README.md

     You will need the following hardware to complete this project:

-    * A Hiletgo ESP32-WROOM-32 development board
+    * A SaTC_EDU ESP32 PCB
     * ESP-PROG
     * 1 USB cable
-    * 6 male-to-female jumper wires
+    * 6 female-to-female jumper wires

     ESP-PROG contains a 10-pin header which allows wiring to the JTAG interface.
 For reference, each pin on the header is numbered in the figure below: